tagomobile/api/documents/generate.md

 Trackable code will be added into the account automatically.

 For Non-Trackable you could optioanlly specify if code needed to be added it into the account or not.
 If not specified, code will be added by default.
 Currently Non-Trackable barcodes of following types could be generated: URL, Text and Contact Info.
-Please email us at support@tago.ca if missing particular QR Code type support.
+Please email us at support@tago.ca if you missing particular QR Code type support.

 * `POST /generate.{image format}?add={bool}&format={format}&size={size}&errorCorrection={level}` generate barcode. 'add' parameter is 'true' by default.